 And best of all, this amazing platform is FREE!! 🙂

 In choosing a Domain Provider, I really wanted a company that specializes in domains and is independent of my hosting provider (this article explains better than I can why you should keep domains and hosting separate).
 I have used Hover since Feb 2014 and have been very impressed with their platform and customer service over the last 4 years.

 You can receive $2 off your purchase if you use the link below

 Choosing a web host is a crucial decision, and can have a big impact on how your website performs.
-I really enjoy putting hosting providers through their paces, and based on the 3 years of testing I have completed here on WP Dingo, the Budget WordPress Host that performed the best was SiteGround.
+I really enjoy putting hosting providers through their paces, and based on the testing across 2016 to 2018, plus testing so far in 2019, the Budget WordPress Host that has performed the best is SiteGround.

 For WordPress Themes, there are a wide variety of options available.
 Originally I used the Genesis Framework from StudioPress, which was a great transition from coding the site from scratch.

 But what I really needed was a true drag and drop website builder, and Elegant Themes has really delivered since I signed up in Feb 2016.
 The other key to why I chose and have stayed with Elegant Themes is they always seem to be improving their themes and have a very large and active user community.

 WordPress Free Plugins

 These are the FREE WordPress plugins I typically use: